Skip to main content

 Whether or not a specific situation is considered a conflict of interest or an apparent conflict of interest is determined by how that situation appears to others.
 This might not be how the leader with the actual or apparent conflict of interest views the situation.
 Conflicts of interest – whether actual or apparent - must be resolved.

 In some cases, conflicts of interest can be resolved by disclosure and explanation.
 For example, there may appear to be a conflict when a potential vendor for a major Society project has the same surname as the Society’s President, making them appear to be related.
-If in fact they are not related, it is only an apparent conflict of interest, which would be resolved by disclosing and explaining the facts.
+If in fact they are not related, it is only an apparent conflict of interest that can be resolved by disclosing and explaining the facts.

 III.
 WHY ARE CONFLICTS RESOLVED DIFFERENTLY FOR DIFFERENT LEVELS OF ASBMR LEADERS?

 As ASBMR Leaders have varying levels of responsibility and authority, they have varying opportunity for unilateral influence over a matter.
-For ASBMR Leaders with higher levels of responsibility and authority, more restriction is placed upon the Leaders because they have the opportunity to unilaterally influence Society decisions; such Leaders include the President, the Officers, Councilors, Editors-in-Chief, and certain Task Force and Committee Chairs and Members.
+For ASBMR Leaders with higher levels of responsibility and authority, more restriction is placed upon these Leaders because they have the opportunity to unilaterally influence Society decisions; such Leaders include the President, the Officers, Council/Board Members, Editors-in-Chief, and certain Task Force and Committee Chairs and Members.

-As indicated by the entries in the chart, as the Society takes on a more prominent role in crafting positions on issues within the ASBMR mission that relate to patient care, the individuals in the highest ASBMR leadership positions and those with important clinical positions should not be regarded as having ties to pharma.
+As indicated by the entries in the Conflict of Interest Policy Chart, which provides a concise summary of the Conflict of Interest Policy and Guidelines, when the Society takes on a more prominent role in crafting positions on issues within the ASBMR mission that relate to patient care, the individuals in the highest ASBMR leadership positions and those with important clinical positions should not be regarded as having ties to pharma.
 In such cases, the conflict is regarded more strictly.
 The decision in each case, however, remains with the EAC.

 IV.
 CONFLICT OF INTEREST PROCEDURES.

-Prior to accepting any nomination or assignment of responsibilities, all nominees and prospective ASBMR Leaders are required to complete the Conflict/Duality of Interest Disclosure Form and to contact the Ethics Advisory Committee EAC about any conflict/duality of interest, or any interests or relationships they might have, in order to determine their eligibility to serve, and if eligible, what conflict resolution procedures would have to be followed.
+Prior to accepting any nomination or assignment of responsibilities, all nominees and prospective ASBMR Leaders are required to complete the Conflict/Duality of Interest Disclosure Form and to contact the Ethics Advisory Committee (EAC) about any conflict/duality of interest, or any interests or relationships they might have that could be perceived as a conflict/duality of interest, in order to determine their eligibility to serve, and if eligible, what conflict resolution procedures would have to be followed.
 Information on the disclosure forms is not public.

-3. ASBMR Leaders are expected to engage in advance review of their meeting agendas, manuscript assignments, program proposals and any and all other specific responsibilities they are undertaking or being assigned, in order to fully declare and disclose verbally any actual or apparent conflict/duality of interest issues.
+3. ASBMR Leaders are expected, in advance of any meetings/discussion if possible, to engage in review of their meeting agendas, manuscript assignments, program proposals and any and all other specific responsibilities they are undertaking or being assigned, in order to fully declare and disclose verbally any actual or apparent conflict/duality of interest issues.

 4. In every instance in which an ASBMR Leader has a conflict or duality of interest regarding a particular transaction (e.g., any specific decision or action), the ASBMR Leader is required to:

-b) As determined by the group, the Leader must be recused from the balance of any discussion about the matter comprising the conflict; and,
+2. As determined by the group, the Leader must be recused from the balance of any discussion about the matter comprising the conflict, both within and outside of formal meetings; and,

 6. ASBMR Leaders with conflicts/dualities of interest must recuse themselves from any discussion related to any matter related to their conflict.

-7. In the event that a candidate or incumbent ASBMR Leader has widespread conflicts (such as serving as an officer in a competing association, editor of a competing journal, individual or immediate family ownership of many such companies identified above, or conflicting duties) that result in pervasive conflict situations under these rules, recusal may have to be so frequent as to render the individual essentially unavailable for service and therefore ineligible to serve.
+7. In the event that a candidate or incumbent ASBMR Leader has widespread conflicts (such as serving as an officer in a competing association, editor of a competing journal, individual or immediate family (spouse, domestic partner and dependent children) ownership of any such companies identified above, or conflicting duties) that result in pervasive conflict situations under these rules, recusal may have to be so frequent as to render the individual essentially unavailable for service and therefore ineligible to serve.

 V. SPECIFIC POLICY PROVISIONS RELATED TO THE CONFLICT OF INTEREST CHART

-To disclose to the group(s) with which I am working (e.g., Council) every instance in which I have a conflict or duality and, as determined by the group, to recuse myself from the activity, discussion, and/or decision?
+I agree to disclose to the Ethics Advisory Committee and group(s) with which I am working (e.g., Council/Board) every instance in which I have an actual or apparent conflict or duality and, as determined by the EAC/group, to recuse myself from the activity, discussion, and/or decision.

 In short, the Society wants its members to be able to provide Corporate Entities with the most qualified expertise and guidance about bone-mineral related scientific issues, as that advances science and serves the public interest.